Waterloo Station (TV series): Reception

 Peter Wilmoth of The Age said of the first episode: "Waterloo Station will need time to develop.
-The first impression of Nine’s new drama series is that it has enough excitement and reasonable acting to succeed.
+The first impression of Nine's new drama series is that it has enough excitement and reasonable acting to succeed.
 The second impression nags: it is lacking in subtlty (sic)."
 He later wrote: "Waterloo Station buried its initial promise in the cause of froth.
 Apart from the occasional moving scene, the show is frustratingly unsubtle and zealously protective of its clichés.
-The Sydney Morning Herald’s Harry Robinson stated: "By literary standards, Waterloo Station is crude in its appeal to young people of scant education.
-It plays on youth's yen for feeling hard-done-bv and alienated from oldies."
+The Sydney Morning Heralds Harry Robinson stated: "By literary standards, Waterloo Station is crude in its appeal to young people of scant education.
+It plays on youth's yen for feeling hard-done-by and alienated from oldies."
 Mike Carlton wrote in The Sydney Morning Herald: "a better title might be Cop Shop meets the Sons and Daughters off Certain Women for, as with the marching East Germans, there was more than a smidgeon of déjà vu about things."
 Also in The Sydney Morning Herald, Rosalind Reines called it "hammy but enthralling".
-Anthony Clarke in The Age commented: "We shouldn't expect too much from our soapies.
+Anthony Clarke of The Age commented: "We shouldn't expect too much from our soapies.
 But surely a prime-time evening show should be more than just a non-stop talk marathon devoid of drama, of action or romance".

-Home media

-There is yet to be a DVD Release of Waterloo Station.

-Screening

-The series was programmed against the popular new series Carson's Law in key markets including Melbourne, and achieved only mediocre ratings.
-It was cancelled after 40 episodes.
-Andrew Clarke, Danny Roberts and Sally Tayler all subsequently found greater success as regular cast members of another Grundy-produced soap opera, Sons and Daughters.

-After Waterloo Station, on 18 April 1983, Grundy launched Starting Out, which featured youthful characters attempting to enter the medical profession.
-This series was similarly short-lived.

-During late 1987, while “The Midday Show” was taking a summer Christmas holiday break, Nine network Sydney replayed Waterloo Station on weekdays at 12pm followed at 1.00pm by “Private Benjamin” (a US comedy TV series).
-Waterloo Station has never been replayed since on commercial or pay TV in Australia.